elixir-cloud-aai/cookiecutter-python/{{ cookiecutter.project_name_dashed }}/README.md

 > **Note**: This is not the complete list of commands, run `make` to find out if
 > more have been added.

+### Environment reproducibility

+#### Devcontainers

+[Devcontainer][devcontainer] can be used to configure a development environment.
+Install dev container extension in supported IDEs like Visual Studio Code and run the project in a containerized environment.

 ## Contributing

 This project is a community effort and lives off _your_ contributions, be it in